6.4. Configure Network Bridging Using a GUI

 IPaddressing is allowed to proceed before any slaves or ports are connected or begin forwarding packets.

-- Select the Bridge menu entry.
+- Click the Add button.
+The Choose a Connection Type window appears.
+Select Bridge and click Create.
 The Editing Bridge connection 1 window appears.

 Figure 6.5.
 Editing Bridge Connection 1